Configure Server Monitoring

 Install the BPT Server Monitor service on each server you want to monitor.
 The service collects system metrics using platform-native APIs.

 Download and run the MSI installer.
-The service registers as a Windows service and starts automatically.
+The service registers as a Windows service and starts automatically on boot.

 C:\Program Files\BptServerMonitor\appsettings.json{